Ilhan Omar slams Trump for 'disgraceful' pardons of Blackwater guards

 President Trump’s pardon of four Blackwater guards convicted in the killing of 14 Iraqi civilians was "disgraceful," Rep. Ilhan Omar, D-Minn., asserted Saturday.

-"In 2007, four Blackwater contractors opened fire in a crowded intersection in Baghdad, murdering 14 Iraqi civilians," the progressive "Squad" member, who came to the U.S. from Somalia as a refugee when she was a youth.
+"In 2007, four Blackwater contractors opened fire in a crowded intersection in Baghdad, murdering 14 Iraqi civilians," the progressive "Squad" member, who came to the U.S. from Somalia as a refugee when she was a child, tweeted.
 "This week, Donald Trump granted them unconditional pardons.
 This is a disgrace to our country and to the rule of law."

-Her tweet included a link to an opinion piece claiming the pardons blur the line between murder and justified wartime killing.
+Her tweet included a link to an opinion piece claiming the pardons blur the line between justified wartime killing and murder.

 The four men were working as U.S. State Department contractors in 2007 when they opened fire in a crowded traffic circle -- killing 14 Iraqis, including a child.
 Another 17 were hurt.
 The men’s defense lawyers argued that they returned fire after being ambushed by Iraqi insurgents.